-Charging payment Study 2024
+Charging payment Study 2025

-The options for authorisation and payment have increased significantly since the introduction of AFIR, and have a major influence on the market.
-The question of payment methods is of great importance to providers: Whoever controls the flow of the money has or controls access to the client.
+The study surveys the experiences and usage preferences of EV drivers with regard to various payment methods, as well as possible interactions between payment methods anThe options for authorisation and payment have grown significantly since the introduction of AFIR and have had a major impact on the market.
+The question of payment methods is of great importance to providers: whoever controls the flow of money has or controls access to customers.

 CONTENTS AND ADDED VALUE OF THE Charging Payment STUDY